KSP-KOS/KOS/doc/source/language/variables.rst

     the current curly-brace block of statements, even if that block of statements is, say, the body of an IF check, or the body of an UNTIL loop.

+    Be aware that whenever you use the DECLARE..TO statement, you are making a variable that is local to the scope in which it appears.
+    If you use DECLARE in the live interpreter, it makes a variable that doesn't exist from inside a program.
+If you use DECLARE in a program script at the outermost nesting level of that script, it still makes a variable that can only be seen from inside THAT program script.
+If you have gotten used to the easy 'sloppy' feature of being able to just SET a variable anywhere and then see its value even after the program ends, be aware that this will NOT happen with variables you created with DECLARE..TO.
+After the script ends, the variables made with DECLARE..TO will no longer exist.

+    Or to put it another way, variables created implicitly with SET are **even more global** than ones created by the explict use of DECLARE.
+The implicit variables made by SET end up existing even after the program ends.

 Why limit scope?
     You might be wondering why it's useful to limit the scope of a